 In 2006 the MPSA hired Sgt.
 Bill Cooper as our patrol director when he retired from the APD.
 When he is not personally driving patrols, he is organizing the work schedule of the other officers to best address the recent crime trends with our limited resources.
 He also works with the Atlanta Police to bring their resources to bear on “quality of life” issues within our community.

-Because of Midtown’s proximity to Ponce de Leon Avenue – with its inherent problems with street drugs, prostitution, and vagrancy – Sgt.
-Cooper proactively works with home and business owners to effectively address these problems.
-He developed a Criminal Trespass Program to help businesses deal with panhandlers and vagrants intimidating their customers.
+Sgt.
+Cooper works proactively with home and business owners to address neighborhood problems.
 When requested, Sgt.
 Cooper also offers suggestions to homeowners and condo associations to make their property more secure.

 MAP OF MEMBERSHIP AREA AND PATROL COVERAGE: